Best VR headsets 2026: 10 Compared (12 Sources)

 Default recommendation

-→ The Meta Quest 3 (~$499) is the safest pick when requirements are unknown.
-It works standalone and with PC VR, has the largest app library, supports mixed reality, and is endorsed as “best overall” by Tom's Guide, PC Gamer, GamesRadar, and PCMag.
-With Quest 4 pushed to 2027+, it is Meta's flagship for all of 2026. [src1, src2, src7, src8]
+→ The Meta Quest 3 (~$599 post-hike) is still the safest standalone pick when requirements are unknown.
+It works standalone and with PC VR, has the largest app library, supports mixed reality, and is endorsed as “best overall” by Tom's Guide, PC Gamer, and PCMag.
+If the user owns a PS5, switch the default to PlayStation VR2 (~$399) — it is now the price/performance winner in 2026. [src1, src2, src7, src8, src9]

 Key Market Trends (2026)